Pursuing Growth in the Remaining 5 Months of 2025

 The following is important information related to the development of the business universe that needs attention today based on the curation of the SUAR Team.

-International Institutions' Projections: Indonesia's Economy to Slow Down
+Projections from Several International Institutions: Indonesia's Economy Will Slow Down

-• Today, Tuesday (5/8/2025), the Central Statistics Agency (BPS) plans to release the economic growth achievements for the second quarter of 2025.
-A number of international institutions such as the IMF, World Bank, ABD, and OECD have issued economic forecast reports for 2025 and 2026.
-Their reports have a common thread that the Indonesian economy is expected to slow down.
+• Today, Tuesday (5/8/2025), the Central Statistics Agency (BPS) plans to release the second quarter 2025 economic growth achievement.
+Several international institutions such as the IMF, World Bank, ADB, and OECD have issued 2025 and 2026 economic forecast reports.
+Their reports share a common thread: the Indonesian economy is expected to slow down.

-• Despite the various forecasts of international institutions, Finance Minister Sri Mulyani said that she is optimistic that Indonesia's economic growth in the second quarter of 2025 will be maintained to serve as a foundation for the economy in 2025 to grow at around 5.0.
-Positive consumption and purchasing power as well as resilient business activities are also supported by the role of the State Budget in carrying out the functions of allocation, distribution, and stabilization.
+• Despite various forecasts from international institutions, Minister of Finance Sri Mulyani said that her party is optimistic that Indonesia's economic growth in the second quarter of 2025 will remain maintained to become the foundation for the economy in 2025 to grow at around 5.0.
+Positive consumption and purchasing power, as well as resilient business activities, are also supported by the role of the state budget in carrying out allocation, distribution, and stabilization functions.

-• Center of Reform on Economics (CORE) Executive Director Mohammad Faisal said that his party projects Indonesia's economic growth in the second quarter of 2025 to slow down to the range of 4.7 - 4.8%, down from 4.87% in the first quarter.
+• Executive Director of the Center of Reform on Economics (CORE) Mohammad Faisal said that his party projects Indonesia's economic growth in the second quarter of 2025 to slow down to the range of 4.7 - 4.8%, down from 4.87% in the first quarter.
 Throughout 2025, growth is expected to be at the level of 4.6 - 4.8%.

 Read more here.

-• Amid various pressures of global uncertainty and various indications of a slowdown in the domestic economy, the Financial Services Authority (OJK) is optimistic that the banking sector will still show stable performance.
+• Amid various pressures of global uncertainty and various indications of domestic economic slowdown, the Financial Services Authority (OJK) is optimistic that the banking sector will continue to show stable performance.

 Read more here.

-• Chairman of the Advisory Board of the Indonesian Philanthropy Association Fransiscus Welirang said that the business world is not only about making profits but also contributing to the development of the surrounding community.
-This behavior is commonly referred to as philanthropic.
+• Chairman of the Advisory Board of the Indonesian Philanthropy Association Fransiscus Welirang said that the business world is not only about making profits but can also contribute to development in the surrounding community.
+This behavior is commonly referred to as philanthropy.

-• Minister of National Development Planning / National Development Planning Agency (Bappenas) Rachmat Pambudy said that the business world has the financial capacity and reach to be able to participate in empowering sustainable development.
+• Minister of National Development Planning/National Development Planning Agency (Bappenas) Rachmat Pambudy said that the business world has the financial capacity and reach to participate in empowering sustainable development.

-• One of the success stories of philanthropy in the business world is the synergy of three collaborations between PT Syngenta Seed Indonesia and Wahana Visi Indonesia (WVI) that managed to change the fate of thousands of cocoa farmers who had fallen into decline.
+• One of the success stories of business philanthropy is the synergy of three collaborations between PT.
+Syngenta Seed Indonesia and Wahana Visi Indonesia (WVI) succeeded in changing the fate of thousands of cocoa farmers who had slumped.
 Through a partnership program since 2018, they introduced corn cultivation as a solution to increase income and rebuild the local economy.

 Read more here.

 • The government is targeting to agree on the IEU - CEPA agreement by the end of September.
-It is estimated that after the domestic legal and ratification process runs for 6 months, the agreement will be signed no later than the second - third quarter of 2026.
+It is estimated that after the legal process and domestic ratification run for 6 months, the agreement will be signed no later than the second - third quarter of 2026.

-• Deputy Chairman for Trade and Foreign Agreements of KADIN Indonesia, Pahala Mansuri, said that this cooperation agreement will pave the way for Indonesia to reduce its export dependence on the Chinese market.
+• Deputy Chairman for Trade and Foreign Agreements of the Indonesian Chamber of Commerce and Industry (KADIN), Pahala Mansuri, said that this cooperation agreement will pave the way for Indonesia to reduce its dependence on Indonesian exports to the Chinese market.

 Read more here.